Miramac/simple-ad/docs/README.md

 # simple-ad

 Basic ldapjs wrapper to read and write AD objects.
+Currently only finding and editing group members is implemented.

 ````javascript
 const ActiveDirectory = require('simple-ad')